 Sugar-free crystal sweetener like erythritol or monk fruit stevia blend.
 Check my top 4 keto-friendly sweeteners to find out which ones I prefer!

 Eggs – this is very important to use large eggs at room temperature

-Coconut oil – melted at room temperature or lukewarm but not hot or it will ‘cook’ the eggs
+Coconut oil – melted at room temperature or lukewarm but not hot, or it will ‘cook’ the eggs.

 Blueberries – fresh or frozen.
-Blueberry is relatively high in carbs, so it is important to not add too many.
+Blueberry is relatively high in carbs, so it is important not to add too many.
 Check out my list of keto-friendly fruit to learn which fruits are the best on your keto journey.

 Lemon zest – from untreated organic lemon

 The combo of butter and cream cheese makes the most delicious keto lemon frosting for this lemon cake.
 Cream cheese and lemon cake go really well together!
 All you need for the frosting are:

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!